 Top 75+ Resources for Product Managers

 I'm often asked what's the best way for a new product manager to learn the fundamentals of the role or for an experienced product manager to continue to master their craft.
 Most folks are looking for a pointer to a book or a class they can take on product management, but I always reply with a collection of blog posts from practitioners sharing their best practices.
 I still believe these remain the very best resources on the topic.
-So I wanted to share the collection of posts I've curated over the years from incredible practitioners, writers, and thought leaders across the industry both in and outside of product roles.
+So I wanted to share the collection of posts I've curated in Notejoy over the years from incredible practitioners, writers, and thought leaders across the industry both in and outside of product roles.

 I've organized this collection into several sections, starting with product management 101.
 I then break down the resources into the way I think about what a product manager does, which is drive the vision, strategy, design, and execution of their product.
 Each section covers the best practices for each of these four dimensions of product management.
 I then have a section on product leadership, which is important for all product managers, but especially for senior folks looking to advance in their career.
 And finally, I include a set of resources for managing a career in product management.
 In order to provide a comprehensive resource, I've included a few of my best posts at the bottom of each section.

 The best way to take advantage of this collection is to dedicate 10-20 minutes each day to read through a post or two and work your way through the whole collection.
 Once you have you'll undoubtedly have a deep understanding of the role and what it takes to be a great product manager.

 The following section includes posts that cover the fundamentals of what product management is, what the role entails, and gives you a high-level understanding of the skills you need to succeed as a product manager.

 - Good Product Manager, Bad Product Manager - Ben Horowitz

 - Let’s talk about Product Management - Josh Elman